-At the completion of the review, the MSA Team will draft an MSA Advisory Report for Participating States that provides both summary and detail information about the rate proposal, the review methodologies, the analysis and other considerations of the team, and the recommendation for rate increases as outlined in Appendix A. Participating States can either rely on the report or supplement their own state’s rate review with it as described in the following Subsection I.D.
+At the completion of the review, the MSA Team will draft an MSA Advisory Report for Participating States and insurers that provides both summary and detail information about the rate proposal, the review methodologies, the analysis and other considerations of the team, and the recommendation for rate increases as outlined in Appendix A. The MSA Advisory Report will also indicate whether the recommendation differs from the insurer’s proposal.
+Participating States can utilize the MSA Advisory Report or supplement their own state’s rate review with it as described in the following Ssection ID.
+Participating States may also utilize the information filed with the MSA Team in addition to the Advisory Report as appropriate.

-The rate proposal, review process, actuarial methodologies and other review considerations are detailed within this framework document and accompanying appendices.
+The rate proposal, review process, actuarial methodologies, and other review considerations are detailed within this framework document and accompanying appendices.

 Benefits of Participating in the MSA Review